When it comes to decorative planters to enhance your commercial property, think big.

 The larger the pot, the more plants you can fit in.
 That means more opportunity for drama.
 Here are just some ideas for large container planting:

-In some cases, particularly large commercial sites, irrigation is installed directly up through the bottom of the planter.
+On large commercial sites, we often install irrigation lines up through the bottom of the planter, providing automatic watering and minimizing labor.

 Fertilizer-soaked water can stain concrete once it drains out of the bottom of large pots.
 And it does need to drain — otherwise roots become water-logged and plants die.